Police clash with anti-govt protesters in central Tunis

 POLITICAL BACKLASH

-Reuters journalists saw protesters fainting from tear gas and others hobbling away with bruises and cuts.
+Numbers at the rally quickly shrank, and groups of dozens of demonstrators faced off with police.
+Reuters journalists saw protesters fainting from tear gas and others hobbling away with bruises.

 Tunisia's revolution ousted Ben Ali in January 2011.
 In October, Ennahda won more than 40 percent of seats in the constituent assembly in the country's first free elections.